Enter study data manually

 5. Enter Risk of Bias assessment (Risk of Bias 1)

-To edit the 'Risk of Bias' assessment, open an included study, click on the 'Edit Study' button, then click on the 'Risk of Bias' tab to make a judgement about the Risk of Bias for each domain.
+To edit the 'Risk of Bias' assessment, go to the study's 'Risk of bias' tab and make a judgement about the risk of bias for each domain.

 You can also enter text to support your judgement.
 To edit the Risk of Bias items (domains) see Risk of Bias 1.